ferfavela/codewars/README.md

 # codewars
-Where I put My Codewars Exercises
+Where I put My Codewars Exercises.

 The Question of Each Exercise is in The Same Archive of the Solution